12 Tips For Getting Out of a Reading Slump

 1. Join a Book Club

 Book clubs add a social component to the joy of reading.
 It can really be enjoyable to talk about favorite parts of the book, characters, and subplots that made an impression.
 To add variety, members can either take turns choosing a new book or choose each book collaboratively.
 Chances are that all book club members have also had their share of reading slumps.
 Fellow members can share what they do to conquer slumps and other reading difficulties.
+Unsure where to find a book club in your area?
+Head to your local library or neighborhood Facebook Groups.

 2. Revisit a Favorite Book

-There's even value in reading a book that might be below the reader’s current grade level.
+Enthusiasm for reading is often rekindled by rereading a favorite book.
+It could be one from several years ago or even that phenomenal story that made an impression prior to the devastating slump.
+There's also value in delving into a book that may fall below the reader's current reading level.
 For one thing, it can help students realize how much they've advanced in reading abilities.
 Furthermore, it’s always interesting for a reader to discover how their perception of a story and characters can change.
-Such revelations help illustrate how we change, and yet, how we stay the same.
+Such revelations help illustrate how we change and yet stay the same.

 3. Explore Reading Lists